 Teaching Philosophy & Multicultural Approaches

 During my educational journey, I often felt isolated and disregarded in the classroom.
 As a future educator, it is important that my teaching is radically transformative and transgressive.
 I believe that the educative process comes from a positionality of vulnerability and reflexivity.
-I acknowledge that as an educator, my experiences cannot be divorced from my interpretative lens, but it can be expanded as I encounter and grow in community.
+I acknowledge that as an educator, my experiences cannot be divorced from my interpretative lenses, but they can be expanded as I encounter and grow in community.
 Therefore, my belief is that the classroom is a co-creative space, where we co-create spaces of construction and deconstruction in epistemologies.

 As bell hooks highlights in her book Teaching to Transgress, “To fulfill that mission, my teachers made sure they “knew” us.
 They knew our parents, our economic status, where we worshipped, what our homes were like, and how we were treated in the family” (hooks, 1994, 3).
-The power of being seen and known within community can foster spaces of agitation and grace to provoke change and growth.
+The power of being seen and known within a community can foster spaces of agitation and grace to provoke change and growth.
 Therefore, I see the classroom as a dynamic space where challenge and compassion are paramount to the learning opportunities.
 My role is to honor and lift up often marginalized experiences to disrupt oppressive systems and traditions for social justice and equity.
-In order to achieve this learning environment, I believe that there has to be multiple teaching modalities and tools utilized in order to be responsive to needs.
-Some of these tools are interactive lectures and dialogue, multimedia and art-based projects, collaborative projects, and community rooted educational engagements, including site visits and guest lectures.
+In order to achieve this learning environment, I believe that there have to be multiple teaching modalities and tools utilized in order to be responsive to needs.
+Some of these tools are interactive lectures and dialogue, multimedia and art-based projects, collaborative projects, and community-rooted educational engagements, including site visits and guest lectures.

 "Black and Third World people are expected to educate white people as to our humanity.
 Women are expected to educate men.
 Lesbians and gay men are expected to educate the heterosexual world.
 The oppressors maintain their position and evade their responsibility for their own actions.
 There is a constant drain of energy which might be better used in redefining ourselves and devising realistic scenarios for altering the present and constructing the future."